Our skin changes with the seasons, and so should your skincare regime.

-Winter is on our doorstep, and during the colder months well hydrated skin is going to be your goal as temperature fluctuations contribute to dryness.
-Even the things that make winter wonderful, such as sitting by the fire, or taking a hot shower to warm up on a cold day can strip the skin of its natural oils, causing dryness.
+Winter is here, and during the colder months well hydrated skin is going to be your goal as temperature fluctuations contribute to dryness and dullness.
+Even the things that make winter wonderful, such as sitting by the fire, or taking a hot shower to warm up on a cold day, can strip the skin of its natural oils resulting in unwanted dryness.

 How can we combat this?